khuyenali/minipost/README.md

 ## Description

 A small application for uploading images from a domain to Imgur using NestJS with a Simple JSON Database
+-  GET   `/posts`: Get all posts
+-  POST  `/posts`: Create a post with a body consists only `coverUrl` field (the image url)
+-  Every a minute the crob job will get all IDLE posts and upload the image to Imgur
+-  JSON database schema: `{ next_id: number, posts: Post[] }`
+-  Post's Schema `{ id: number, coverUrl: string, imgurCoverUrl: string, status: Status}`

 ## Installation